Many sincere religious people have been mistakenly led to believe that it is utterly impossible for a child of God to fall from the grace of God.

 In the balance of this article, we will explore a few of the reasons why some saints depart from the faith.

 In the parable of the sower, Christ spoke of the rocky soil.
 This was a thin layer of earth with a bedrock underneath.
 When the seed [the word of God] was sown in such soil, it sprang up quickly.
 But because it had no depth, when the sun came out, the seed soon died.

 The Lord, in explaining the story, revealed that the shallow soil represents the one who “endures for a while; and when tribulation and persecution arise because of the word, straightway he stumbles” (Mt.
 13:21).

 For some, persecutions provide the testing by which character is made (Jas.
 1:2-4; 1 Pet.
-1:6-7); in others, tribulations seek out a weakness which becomes the downfall of that person.
+1:6-7).
+In others, tribulations expose a weakness which becomes the downfall of that person.

-And so, natural hardships will occur; we are not in heaven yet!
-One must never allow such difficulties to turn him from the faith; rather, he must use all trials to fortify his heavenward journey.
+And so, natural hardships will occur.
+We are not in heaven yet!
+We must never allow such difficulties to turn us from the faith.
+Instead, we must use all trials to fortify our heavenward journey.

 To assist such people, the following principles must be taught constantly:

-- church services must be faithfully attended in order that warm encouragement and competent instruction be regularly received (Heb.
-10:24-25);
+Church worship services must be faithfully attended in order that warm encouragement and competent instruction be regularly received (Heb.
+10:24-25).

-Many who would never neglect their physical health (i.e., they diet, jog, etc.), or the welfare of their families (i.e., house, food, medical treatment, insurance) are, nonetheless, woefully neglectful of their salvation, and so frequently they drift away from the faith completely.
+Many who would never neglect their physical health (i.e., they diet, jog, etc.), or the welfare of their families (i.e., house, food, medical treatment, insurance) are, nonetheless, woefully neglectful of their salvation.
+And so, they frequently they drift away from the faith completely.
 How very tragic!